 TELEPHONE CONSULTATIONS ALWAYS FREE-OF-CHARGE

-The opinions of six unbiased professional sales managers at recognized exotic new car dealerships in Virginia form the basis for the most comprehensive Auto Diminished Value Appraisal available.
-We obtain six of them to validate the diminished value report prepared by AUTODIMINISHEDVALUE.COM.
+The opinions of six unbiased professional sales managers at recognized Lotus dealerships in the US form the basis for the most comprehensive Auto Diminished Value Appraisal available.
+We obtain several of them to validate the diminished value report prepared by AUTODIMINISHEDVALUE.COM.
 This is what the car owner will experience in the real world.

 The six dealers providing opinions regarding diminished value were given information specific to this vehicle including year, make, model, mileage, pre-accident condition, color, options, any other pertinent equipment, date of loss as well as the nature of the repaired damages and the manner in which the vehicle was repaired.
 Dealer opinions are based on personal knowledge and access to auction results.
 Dealers were advised that this vehicle was properly repaired.

-We contacted several Subaru dealers in Virginia to establish how these repairs and the resultant repair history would impact this vehicle’s Fair Market Value (FMV).
+We contacted several Lotus dealers in The US to establish how these repairs and the resultant repair history would impact this vehicle’s Fair Market Value (FMV).
 Dealers were provided with an evaluation of the vehicle’s condition both prior and subsequent to repairs.

-Description of damage: Non-disabling collision damages to the front with no damage to structural components and no air bag deployment.
-Repair cost $2,411.97.
+Description of damage: Non-disabling collision damages to the rear with no damage to structural components and no air bag deployment.
+Repair cost $11,584.13.
 LKQ (used) and/or aftermarket parts were not utilized in the repair/not factored in to the diminished value.

 AUTODIMINISHEDVALUE.COM and TOTALLOSSDISPUTE.COM are services of The St. Lucie Appraisal Company.